How Google works

 Google can be your best online friend, but it’s not foolproof.

 As yet, Google cannot distinguish between fact and fiction.
-So if you’re looking for important information (such as medical advice), check out at least a few authoritative sites (like hospitals, universities and medical journals) before coming to a conclusion.
+So if you’re looking for important information (such as medical advice), check out at least a few authoritative sites (like hospitals, universities and medical journals) before coming to a conclusion (and if you’re ever in doubt, contact a relevant expert directly).

 What are cookies?
 Find out with our guide.